 - A small portable battery, 5,000-10,000mAh

 - A USB charger that plugs into the wall, ideally with multiple sockets

-- One long charging cable for your phone, plus shorter versions of other cables
+- One long charging cable for your phone, plus shorter versions of any other cables you need

 - Some way of measuring the distance you’ve walked: a GPS-enabled watch, a Fitbit, or in a pinch, apps on your phone

 Will I Be Able to Find Wi-Fi and Cell Signal?

 The short answer is: yes.
 There was far more free Wi-Fi along the entire route than I’d expected.

 Almost every albergue (hostel for walkers) had it available, as did many of the bars and cafes.
 There was even a hotspot in the middle of nowhere coming down the Pyrenees on the first day!
 Speeds varied, but were usually fast enough for a voice Skype call.

 Cell service was even more prevalent.
 I used both Vodafone and Orange SIMs on my Caminos, and while I kept my phone in flight mode while walking, I had signal every place I stopped for the night except one.
 On the rare occasion I needed to send a message or check a map during the day, I had service every time.

 Will My Smartphone From Home Still Work?

 Yes, although there are caveats.
 You’ll be able to use your current smartphone in flight mode, or while connected to Wi-Fi, without a problem.
 If your usual carrier has affordable or free international roaming in France and Spain (T-Mobile or Google Fi in the US, for instance, or any EU cell company), then calls, texts, and cell data won’t be a problem there either.

 If roaming is too expensive, and you want to use a local SIM card instead, your phone needs to be unlocked.
 Phones sold in Europe and Asia are typically unlocked, but that’s not always the case elsewhere if you bought the phone from your cell company.
 Check with them ahead of time, and request an unlocking code if necessary.